Rep. Comer to Newsmax: Twitter Must Release Communications on Hunter Biden

 Meanwhile, Comer said he thinks billionaire Elon Musk's push to buy Twitter, including his statements this week that he has $46.5 billion in financing in place, could be the "best end" to fixing Twitter's problems.

 "I hope the same thing will happen with Facebook because you can't legislate these things," said Comer.
 "As a conservative Republican, we want liability protection.
-We want less government, fewer rules and regulations."
+We want less government, less rules and regulations."

 Related Stories: